How to Design a Convolutional Neural NetworkFebruary 20, 2018

 Another use of pointwise convolutions is to implement a depthwise separable convolution, which reduces the number of parameters.
 The idea is simple, perform a spatial convolution on each channel in the input volume separately, then use a pointwise convolution to learn cross-channel features.

 Let's take the previous example with the traditional convolutional layer.
 We had 128 units, each had 3x3x256 parameters, where 256 is the number of channels in the input volume.
 So, in total, this layer had roughly 300,000 parameters.

 Next question: how to choose the sliding window step size, also known as the stride?
-Choose 1 if you want to preserve the spatial resolution of the activations, choose 2 if you want to downsample and don't want to use pooling.
-If you want to upsample the activations use a fractional stride such as 1/2, which is similar to a stride of 2 but has its input and output reversed.
+Choose one if you want to preserve the spatial resolution of the activations, choose two if you want to downsample and don't want to use pooling.
+If you want to upsample, the activations use a fractional stride such as 1/2, which is similar to a stride of 2 but has its input and output reversed.